siran/writing/books/The Emergence of Self/The Emergence of Self - 200 Appendix A - Closed Questions under TEOS.md

 The classical formulation assumes a sharp ontological divide: things are either alive or not alive.

+In older forms this often appeared as vitalism: the idea that living beings possess some extra principle absent from non-living matter.
+In a more modern form, it appears in the habit of speaking as if "life" begins only when some special ingredient has been added to otherwise inert mechanism.

 TEOS closes that binary formulation.
 A living system is not a second substance.
 It is a self-sustaining loop with some degree of internally guided persistence.
 Simple loops preserve themselves shallowly.
 Richer loops preserve themselves